sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-02.md

 #### 3. Start a Chat Session

+We have a new agent now that thinks it works for a bank.
+So in our test here we are going to ask it banking-related questions.

 1. Open the frontend app.
 1. Start a new conversation.
 1. Send the following message: